mvertude/FetchRecipes/README.md

 2. Press `Cmd + R` to begin the simulation.

 ## Running the tests
-There are some unit tests in place to ensure that data is being properly fetched from the API then altered accordingly for proper display in the views.
+There are some unit tests in place to ensure that data is being properly fetched from the API then altered accordingly for display in the views.
 You may press `Cmd + U` to run these tests.